 New Florida Department of Transportation Study Published March 2019

 About three miles from downtown Punta Gorda, you’ll find an economic gem in our community—Punta Gorda Airport (PGD).
-The airport is owned by Charlotte County but doesn’t take a dime of taxpayer money to fund operations.
+The airport is owned by the Charlotte County Airport Authority but doesn’t take a dime of taxpayer money to fund operations.
 It’s managed like a business, with the vision of a 20-year Master Plan to chart the course.
 Florida Department of Transportation (FDOT) data has ranked PGD as the second fastest-growing airport in Florida, and #2 in lowest average one-way fares.

 Now, in a study released in March 2019, FDOT announced PGD’s biggest news yet—Punta Gorda Airport generates $1,275,088,000 in economic impact—over one billion dollars!
 The “Statewide Aviation Economic Impact Study” values PGD’s economic output at more than $100 million in on-airport impact, nearly $573 million in visitor spending impact, and multiplier and payroll impacts of nearly $419 million.
 The airport’s CEO, James W. Parish (pictured above with Beth Pardal, Manager of Terminal Operations & Safety Compliance), said that “PGD’s economic impact increase from 2010 is more than nine-fold.
 The airport is a powerful catalyst for our region’s economic growth in industry and tourism.”